gatsbyjs/gatsby/packages/gatsby-plugin-offline/README.md

 ## Available options

-In `gatsby-plugin-offline` 3.x, the following options are available:
+In `gatsby-plugin-offline`, the following options are available:

 - `precachePages` lets you specify pages whose resources should be precached by the service worker, using an array of globs.
 For example: